How we grow watercress

 The principles of growing watercress have essentially changed little over the years.
-Much of the work is still done by hand, but some modernisation has taken place.
+Much of the work is still done by hand due to the nature of the watercress beds

-Until the mid 50s watercress was predominantly a winter crop and to support this there were up to 10 times the area of production as the crop grows slow during this period compared to the faster summer period.
-This winter production suited the farms as they often dried up in the summer or over time became unsuitable for production or even sold for development.
+Until the mid-1950s watercress was predominantly a winter crop and to support this there were farms operating up to ten times the area of production that exists today.
+This is because the crop grows slowly during this period compared to the faster summer period.
+This winter production suited the farms as they often dried up in the summer.
+Over time many farms became unsuitable for production and became redundant or sold for development.

-This left a reduced area and with the issues created from reproducing crops, the industry moved to a more reliable and successful system of propagation from seeds.
+This left a reduced area and with a desire to move away from the disease issues created from vegetative propagation the industry moved to a more reliable and successful system of propagation from seeds.

-Harvesting has become mechanised which is a far cry from the back breaking hand harvested which was a really tough job.
+Harvesting has become mechanised with custom built machines which both harvest and remove contaminants.
+The process now is a far cry from the back breaking hand harvesting which was the reality for many years.
 The cleaning out is now done with a tractor and we have also recently mechanised fertiliser applications to increase efficiency and reduce inputs.

 Please follow the process below to learn more about how we grow watercress.